 Our Board has the flexibility to determine whether the roles of Chairman of the Board and Chief Executive Officer should be separated or combined.
 The Board makes this decision based on its evaluation of the circumstances and the specific needs of the Company.
 Since the retirement of Mr. Hyatt Brown from the position of Chief Executive Officer in 2009, the roles of Chairman and Chief Executive Officer have been separated.
-Thus, Mr. Hyatt Brown continues to serve as Chairman of the Board, while Mr. Powell Brown serves as Chief Executive Officer.
+Apart from Mr. Hyatt Brown's temporary service as acting President and Chief Executive Officer since January 2012 for the duration of Mr. Powell Brown's temporary leave of absence for health reasons, Mr. Hyatt Brown continues to serve as Chairman of the Board, while Mr. Powell Brown serves as Chief Executive Officer.

-We believe that this leadership structure is desirable under present circumstances because it allows Mr. Powell Brown to focus his efforts on running our business and managing the Company in the best interests of our shareholders, while we are able to benefit from Mr. Hyatt Brown's extensive business and industry experience, knowledge of our company, service on boards of other publicly-traded companies and proven leadership ability.
+We believe that our leadership structure (as effective prior to and upon the conclusion of Mr. Powell Brown's temporary leave of absence) is desirable because it allows Mr. Powell Brown to focus his efforts on running our business and managing the Company in the best interests of our shareholders, while we continue to realize the benefits of Mr. Hyatt Brown's extensive business and industry experience, knowledge of our company, service on boards of other publicly-traded companies and proven leadership ability.